gisle/encode-locale/README.md

 Encode-Locale
 ==============

-The purpose of this module is try determine what encodings should be used when interfacing to various external interfaces.
+The purpose of this Perl module is try determine what encodings should be used when interfacing to various external interfaces.
+You will need perl-5.8 or better to use this module.

 © 2010 Gisle Aas <gisle@aas.no>.